peitalin/vim-jsx-typescript/README.md

 ## Installation

-You can also add vim-jsx using [Vundle] or junegunn/vim-plug---just add the following lines to your `~/.vimrc`:
+You need to install [Vundle] or [vim-plug]: `https://github.com/junegunn/vim-plug` --- just add the following lines to your `~/.vimrc`:

 ### Vundle:

 ```
+Plugin 'leafgarland/typescript-vim'
 Plugin 'peitalin/vim-jsx-typescript'
 ```